 This soup recipe is a cross between a creamy soup and broth soup due to the addition of a little ricotta.
 It’s hearty, beefy, and delicious.
 In other words, perfection.
 Here is what you will need:

-• Minced Vegetables: red onions, garlic and bell peppers
+• Minced Vegetables: Diced onion (red), garlic, and bell peppers

 a photo of a white soup bowl full of lasagna soup topped with melted mozzarella cheese.